Seneca-ICTOER/OPS345v2/docs/Labs/lab3.md

-## Investigation 3: Checking Configuration File Syntax and Testing the DNS Server
+## Investigation 3: Finalizing Configurations, and Testing the DNS Server

+### Checking the Syntax for DNS Configuration Files

 When you have completed filling out your files, run the commands below.
 These commands will test your DNS configuration files and let you know if there are any typos.
 Keep in mind that these tests are NOT perfect.
 You may still need to double check your configuration files if your DNS server fails to start or answer queries properly.
 ```bash